 Increasingly more and more trains in Portugal have wi-fi, especially the Alpha-Pendular routes, and sometimes it even works as well (although sometimes it can be slow when it does).

 Unfortunately, although some trains do have working wi-fi, it’s not a given which means you can’t rely on it if you want to work.
 3G and mobile internet connections are also pretty unreliable on the train, particularly when you’re going through more rural parts of the country, and the trains are also quite jiggly which can make you feel sick if you’re staring at a laptop screen.
 It’s fine for watching a movie, but not great for trying to work.

 The Comboios De Portugal (Portugal Trains) website is reasonably easy to use, and is one of the easiest ways to buy train tickets.
 There’s also an app for both iOS and Android, or you could buy your tickets at the counter in a train station.

 You can get your ticket sent to your by SMS, which is much easier than having to print it off.
 You can also get your ticket delivered via the app.

-Note: Regional train tickets (marked ‘R’ on the trains website) aren’t normally sold in advance.
+Note: Regional train tickets (marked ‘R’ on the trains website) and Urban train tickets (marked ‘U’ on the trains website) aren’t normally sold in advance.
 You can buy them on the day from the train station or on-board if there isn’t a ticket office at the station.

 If your long distance train journey includes a change onto a regional train, sometimes you can buy the whole journey in one ticket (this is the case when going from Lisbon to many places in the Algarve, for example).
 This isn’t always the case, though, and you may need to buy that ‘R’ ticket of your journey on the day.